 At the same time, take a look at what is happening behind the scenes to support these front-line interactions.
 The systems and people behind the scenes can make or break the front-line customer experience.

 There is no doubt that some companies aren’t good at delivering customer service.
-But what about the ones that try, yet fail?
+But what about the ones that try yet fail?
 Is it that they are bad or getting worse?
 Maybe not.
-Maybe they are failing because the bar has been raised and the customer is expecting more.
-Maybe it’s just getting harder.
+They may be failing because the bar has been raised and the customer is expecting more.
+Or maybe it’s just getting harder.

 (Copyright ©MMXIV, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA